Back to the Introduction to the Sociology Major page.

 When a seat opens up for you, you will be authorized to enroll.
 You’ll receive an automatically generated email, and will have two days in which to enroll.
 About halfway through the demo is the section on what to do when you’ve been authorized.

 You are not able to see what position you’re in on the Wait List.
 If you’d like to know, you may contact the Sociology Undergraduate Coordinator, who can give you an idea of your chances of eventually getting in.
 Contact info is at the top of this page.

 If you are no longer interested in a class you’ve wait-listed, please Drop the Wait List, in the same way you’d Drop a class you’re enrolled in.

 An email will go out to all wait-listed students, as of the end of the last working day before classes begin, explaining how to keep your chances of getting into the class.
 For most Sociology classes, this means that you must attend the first lecture and identify yourself to the instructor.
+This is not a hoop we make you jump through, but just a way to be sure that the students on the Wait List are actually still interested in the class.
 We will use the list of attendees to prioritize who will get any seats that open up during the first two weeks of class.
 There is no guarantee that you can get in, and therefore it is a gamble to continue to attend a class you might not be able to take.
 You should weigh this risk for yourself.